Explore the Guardians vs Cubs Matchup Preview and Game Analysis – Tuesday, July 1, 2025

 Explain: This mostly has to do with the way the hitter’s swing plane interacts with the pitch trajectory, and it can create diminished performance across all categories and hidden value few are considering.

-Daniel Schneemann has made significant gains with his Barrel% recently, bettering his 14.9% seasonal rate to 29.2% over the last two weeks.
+Nolan Jones has made substantial improvements with his Barrel% recently, improving his 9.4% seasonal rate to 30% in the past week.

 Explain: Barrel% measures how often a player hits the ball at the optimal exit velocity and launch angle and is a terrific measure of underlying power.